ZainabBaq/Coded-useEffect/README.md

 ### useEffect demo
-in this project you can see the diffrent uses for useEffect hook in react js:
+In this project you can see the diffrent uses for useEffect hook in react js:
-1. componentDidUpdate without a condition
+1. componentDidUpdate without a condition : no second argument
-2. componentDidUpdate with a condition
+2. componentDidUpdate with a condition : a certain state in second argument
-3. componentDidMount
+3. componentDidMount : empty array in seconed argument

+we can also clean up our component when we need to prevent memroy leaks or reset value by using the return function in useEffect useEffect(() => {
+        effect
+        return () => {
+            cleanup
+        }
+    }, [input])

 #### To run this project:
 1. open project in VScode